theloadstar/iOS_SL/chapter19/chapter19.md

 # Create Data Model

 Right-click `Food Pin` and add new file.
-Scroll down to select `Data Model`.
+Scroll down to select `Data Model`.Then, click the file and create a entity `Restaurant`.
+Add eight attributes to it.
+Note: we can't name a attribute 'description' because this one is reserved.
+So, we use `summary` instead.

+Considering that when create a new restaurant, we don't know the name of the image.
+So, we set the type of image to `Binary Data`.

+Uncheck the `name` and `type` attributes to make these two mandatory(强制的).

+# Create Managed Objects